+The case manager will also consider how the staff member's contact with the child who made the allegation can best be managed if they are still attending the school.
 The member of staff will be provided with support, including welfare support, during their return to work.